R4Rain/SEA-Kantin/README.md

 ## Application features
 - Login / Register / Logout
+  Note: The student id must be exactly 5 digits where the last two digits must equal to the sum of the first three digits.
 - Item list (All)
 - User item list
 - Create a new item